Gun Law in Arkansas

 If you obtain a proper license, you are allowed to carry a concealed handgun in Arkansas.
 You’ll need to apply for this license at the State Police offices.
 There you’ll be asked to provide personal contact information.
 In addition, you’ll be required to submit to a background check performed by the FBI.
 You will need to be at least 21 years old and a resident of Arkansas for at least one year.
 You’ll also have to pass a handgun safety training course sponsored by the Arkansas State Police.

 The same general firearm restrictions apply to obtaining a concealed carry license.
 You can not be a convicted felon or certified mentally unstable person.
-You can also be denied a conceal carry license if you had gone through any alcohol or substance abuse treatment program in the previous three years.
+You can also be denied a concealed carry license if you have gone through any alcohol or substance abuse treatment program in the previous three years.
 You also can’t have been convicted of carrying any type of firearm in the past five years.

-Even with the concealed carry license there are still restrictions.
+Even with the concealed carry license, there are still restrictions.
 You are not allowed to carry a concealed handgun into any police or State police station, any courthouse or jail, any restaurant or bar that serves alcohol, any state office building, any place of worship or any airport terminal.

 Carrying Firearms in Vehicles

-Arkansas forbids the carrying of a handgun in Your vehicle unless You have a valid permit to carry, are on Your own property, are a licensed security guard acting in the course of Your duties, You are driving to or from a hunting area with the intent of hunting with a handgun, or You are a prosecuting attorney with valid authorization.
+Arkansas forbids the carrying of a handgun in Your vehicle unless You have a valid permit to carry, are on Your property, are a licensed security guard acting in the course of Your duties, are driving to or from a hunting area with the intent of hunting with a handgun, or You are a prosecuting attorney with valid authorization.

 Self-defense Laws

 Arkansas has a Castle Doctrine law but no SYG law.
 There is no duty to retreat when attacked in Your home or curtilage, but there is a duty to retreat in all other places.
-You may use deadly force in self-defense if You reasonably believe it is necessary to prevent imminent death or SBI, a forcible felony, or an act as part of pattern of domestic abuse that is imminently endangering Your life or about to victimize You.
+You may use deadly force in self-defense if You reasonably believe it is necessary to prevent imminent death or SBI, a forcible felony, or an act as part of a pattern of domestic abuse that is imminently endangering Your life or about to victimize You.

 Reciprocal Carry